 This kind of thing can get silly.
 A female professor is accused of being a “male hegemonist” for asking a boy to help two girls move a heavy table.
 A statistician is called elitist for citing income statistics of single-parent families in a sociological journal.
 A criminologist is called bigoted for analyzing the race of felony convictions.
 At the other extreme, this writer feels perfectly comfortable accusing Wall Street financiers of being greedy.
 What do we call stereotyping the powerful?
-How can stereotyping individuals in privileged classes ever be appropriate?
+How can stereotyping individuals ever be appropriate?
 Can we accept theories of social determinism for others while still considering ourselves free to make moral choices?
 Can the legal system make sense of this affront to responsibility?

 The question of whether even valid categorizations of groups should be avoided or minimized for fear of lapsing into prejudice is a different one from whether these negative characterizations even if valid reveal anything about the individual members or the group.
 The latter issue is as easy to answer as the former is difficult.
 It is a blatant injustice to judge the individual by the group’s characteristics even if those characteristics are accurate for the group unless the group characteristics are definitive for each of its members and can be categorized for the aggregate without prejudice.
 To do otherwise is stereotyping.
 But must we also shy away from any investigation of group characteristics, perhaps just to be safe?
 Are we that prone to prejudice?
 To answer that question, we must explore one more element of why group characteristics are also so frequently poisoned by prejudice despite the concerted efforts of postmodernists to avoid it.
 What cultural pressure molds this kind of prejudice despite all the sustained efforts of the postmodernist push toward egalitarianism?

 The dark energy that sustains group prejudices is from a much older influence, older than culture itself, indeed older than humanity, for it characterizes all social animals.
 This tribalism begins wholesomely with familial identification.
-Aristotle saw the blueprint of the political state in this first natural social unit, but he also devoted some attention in Politics to the difficulties of enlarging that unit from clan, the extended family, to city-state.
+Aristotle saw the blueprint of the political state in this first natural social unit, but he also devoted some attention in Politics to the difficulties of enlarging that unit from clan, the extended family, to city-state (see ‘The Moral Bullseye”).
 Our affiliation with family is as natural as the imprinting instinct of babies, but it requires some cultural pressure for that instinct to be broadened to strangers (see Natural Law and the Legality of Human Rights“).
 Virtue ethics finds the impetus for this extension of attachment in our needs (see “Needs Anchor Morality“).
 The child reaches for her mother for sustenance and the citizen reaches out to her polity for protection, civil order, education, opportunity for meaningful work, and so on (see “Natural and Political Rights “).
-Though these needs are natural, they also require a rational consideration of the risk/benefit ratio of trusting strangers who are not driven by instinctual drives of protection and self-sacrifice.
-Our ambivalence toward the other is at the root of tribalism as tribalism as at the root of the group prejudices that demean and dehumanize.
+Though these needs are natural and universal, they also require a rational consideration of the risk/benefit ratio of trusting strangers who are not driven by instinctual drives of protection and self-sacrifice.
+Our ambivalence toward the other is at the root of tribalism as tribalism as it is at the root of the group prejudices that demean and dehumanize.
 Cultural forces can fight these instinctual prejudices to a standstill, but only by relentless education generation after generation that establishes or demonstrates bonds among unrelated persons in polities that conduce in some explicable ways to their meeting their needs.
-Unfortunately, the group cultures so established are frequently held together by means of opposition to more distant cultures representing the other, and so the larger social or political group thus established is analogized to the natural unit, the family, and the culture established in opposition is set up as the other.
-And so it goes, as sororities issue bids, urban neighborhoods mark turf, country clubs publish membership guidelines, religious organizations celebrate heritage, racial minorities taunt each other, fundamentalists debate God’s will, countries fracture along ethnic fault lines (see “Which Clash of Civilizations?), and nations build patriotism by demonizing those across their borders.
+Unfortunately, the group cultures so established are frequently held together by means of opposition to more distant cultures representing the other, and so the larger social or political group thus established is analogized to the natural unit, the family, and the alien culture is set up as the other.
+And so it goes, as sororities issue bids, urban neighborhoods mark turf, country clubs publish membership guidelines, religious organizations celebrate heritage, racial minorities taunt each other, fundamentalists debate God’s will, countries fracture along ethnic fault lines, and nations build patriotism by demonizing those across their borders (see “Which Clash of Civilizations?).
 If you leave out the family, all of this us-versus-them is cultural creation, though all of it is modeled on the instinctual tribalism that has the baby shrink away from the unfamiliar face.
-Every social identity produces an incentive to group prejudice if only because the essential nature of our categorization of the other sees him as unwholesome and inhumane.
+Every social identity produces an incentive to group prejudice if only because the essential nature of our categorization of the other sees him as different from our own.
 That instinctual dark mistrust can only be countered by continued efforts to humanize the other by enlarging our social and political self-identity to incorporate her.
-We can and do embrace strangers through familiarization (note the etymology) that is dependent on interweaving our efforts to satisfy our needs (virtue ethics defines these needs specifically; see “A Virtue Ethics Primer“)) with those we might normally mistrust as strangers.
-This effort has motivated some of the major world religions from the beginning, though the effort is perhaps honored more in theory than in practice as they have struggled with the alienating effects of heresy in the face of their exaggerated claims to knowledge (see “Can Belief Be Knowledge?” and “Authority, Trust, and Knowledge“).
+But the virtual circle orientation of postmodern phenomenology accomplishes exactly the opposite end, isolating by tribe or person based on cultural difference or private experience.
+What solidifies the alienation is the pernicious notion that reasoning is formed by experience rather than its interpreter (see “What Is the Virtual Circle?“).
+But that cultural hermeticism is wrong despite the endless proselytizing of today’s culture warriors (see “The Axioms of Moral Systems”).
+We can and do embrace strangers through familiarization (note the etymology) that is dependent on interweaving our efforts to satisfy our needs with those we might normally mistrust as strangers (see “Toward a Public Morality“).
+This effort has motivated some of the major world religions from the beginning, though the effort is perhaps honored more in theory than in practice as they have struggled with the alienating effects of heresy that have provided some of the most savage of tribal distinctions.
+Long traditions of religious animosity are partly the result of the perceived high stakes involved and partly forced by peculiar weaknesses of religious authority as a warrant for morality (see “The Fragility of Religious Authority”).
 More than a glimmer of hope for human progress can be found in the increasing scope of commercial webs of mutual interest over the last century and social networking of recent decades.